-As functional members of our modern society, we are somehow accustomed to take things for granted.
-We become dependent of stores and the items we buy.
+As functional members of our modern society, we are somehow accustomed to taking things for granted.
+We become dependent on stores and the items we buy.
 Soap is one of the many items that we take for granted.
-If stores would stop selling this item tomorrow, we would have no clue how to make do without it.
-Luckily for us, there are soap plants that we can use as substitute when soap runs out.
-Sanitation will become an important task during a crisis scenario.
+If stores stopped selling this article tomorrow, we would have no clue how to make do without it.
+Luckily for us, there are soap plants that we can use as a substitute when soap runs out.
+Sanitation will become an essential task during a crisis scenario.
 Even though you may have stockpiled enough soap to last you for a lifetime, it is always better to learn about the alternatives we have.
 Learning how to make soap is a skill that will come in handy.
 It will help you stay clean in a dirty world where stores are closed.

-Interacting with nature and using all its resources is an important aspect of preparedness and off-grid living.
+Interacting with nature and using all its resources is an essential aspect of preparedness and off-grid living.
 If you are familiar with this site, you’ve probably noticed by now that I encourage people to get back into nature.
-To learn about foraging and every other skill that will help them survive when our modern society will collapse.
+To learn about foraging and every other skill that will help them survive when our modern society collapses.
 Foraging for wild plants is a forgotten skill that will prove very useful if you are forced to leave your home and head into the woods.
 Nature provides all sorts of plants that can help you survive and thrive in a harsh environment.
 Besides the medicinal plants and the wild edibles, there are quite a few plants that contain saponins (steroids that dissolve in water and create a stable froth).
 These plants will help you stay clean when exploring the great the outdoors.

 Soap plants – Yucca (Yucca spp.)